alinush/6.824-lecture-notes/l03-fault-tolerance.md

  - After all, `Get()` doesn't change anything, so why does backup need to know?
  - and the extra RPC costs time
+ - has to do with ensuring there's just one primary:
+   + suppose there's two primaries by accident (P and P' both think they are primaries)
+     - how can this occur? network partition?
+   + suppose client sends a Get request to the wrong primary P'
+   + then P' will try to fwd the request to P (which P' thinks it's the backup)
+   + then P will tell P': _"Hey, bug off, I'm the primary"_

 **Q:** How could we make primary-only `Get()`'s work?